-The County agrees to provide an annual uniform allowance of \$1200 to Deputy Sheriff classifications for the term of this contract, payable the first full pay period in September.
-An advance uniform allowance is paid in September for the fiscal year beginning the previous July through the following June. (i.e., In September 2010, the uniform allowance received will be for the fiscal year July 2010 -June 2011).
-Employees entitled to the uniform allowance who begin their employment with the County after the first full pay period in September prorated by the number of pay periods actually worked.
-(Example: an employee who works 19 out of 26 pay periods in a fiscal year would receive 73% of the uniform allowance for that fiscal year).
+The County agrees to provide an annual uniform allowance of \$1200 to Sergeant-Sheriff Classifications for the term of this contract, payable the first full pay period in September.

+An advance uniform allowance is paid in September for the fiscal year beginning the previous July through the following June. (i.e., In September 2010, the uniform allowance received will be for the fiscal year July 2010 - June 2011).
+Employees entitled to the uniform allowance who begin their employment with the County after the first full pay period in September will receive their uniform allowance for that fiscal year the next September prorated by the number of pay periods actually worked.
+(Example: and employee who works 19 out of 26 pay periods in a fiscal year would receive 73% of the uniform allowance for that year.)
 If an employee leaves the County after receiving an advance uniform allowance for that fiscal year, a prorated amount based on the remaining pay periods will be deducted from the terminating employee's last paycheck.

 Employees are responsible for the purchase, maintenance, and replacement of their uniforms; uniform shirts, pants, jackets, socks, boots/shoes, Class "A" jacket, Class "A" hat.
-Uniforms damaged on duty shall be repaired or replaced at the discretion of the Sheriff's Office.
+Uniforms damaged on duty shall be repaired or replaced at the discretion of the Sheriff' Office.